 How to prepare

 If you are offered a position with us, before accepting and in addition to the brexit regulations on work permits, please consider the following:

-1. We do not have staff accommodation.
-This is something you will need to sort out for yourself although we may have contacts to pass on to you to help out.
-Please also note that often in Sierra Nevada, the full amount of the season’s accommodation is required in advance.
-They will also charge a deposit on top of the rental fee to be returned at the end of season after deducting all final electricity and other expenses.
+1. We do not have staff accommodation to offer you.
+This is something you will need to sort out for yourself although we usually have contacts to pass on to you to help out.
+Please also note that usually the full amount of the season’s accommodation is required in advance.
+Agencies will also most likely charge a deposit on top of the rental fee to be returned at the end of season after deducting all final electricity and other expenses.

 3. We will arrange your lift pass which is paid for by the school.

-4. Try to allow a couple of weeks before work is likely to commence in order to prepare for the above as well as getting some ski time in to get to know the resort.
-Typically speaking we anticipate needing instructors as from the week leading up to Christmas.
+4. Try to travel out a couple of weeks before starting work in order to prepare for the above as well as getting some ski time in to familiarise yourself with the resort.
+Typically speaking we anticipate needing instructors as from the start of the Christmas school holidays.

 5. April is a funny month and varies in terms of work load depending greatly on the fall of the Easter holidays.
 Generally speaking we would expect to have work into the middle of the month.
 April is a fantastic time for free skiing/riding when workloads start dropping off.

 6. The number of hours you may expect to be doing also depends very much on the season itself, the snow fall, number of visitors etc.* However, we expect to provide you with 350+ hours of classes during the season.